withcenter/x-vue/README.md

 - It is important to let developers customize their own design while they can use main logic.
   - For instance, `x-vue-default` project has a `views/Forum.vue` that has all the child components to make the forum functionalities.
     - Developer can simply change(or re-make) one of the components if he want to change the design.
-    - Developer can change its design within the `Forum.vue` component.
+    - Developer can change its design within the single `Forum.vue` component.